aboudou/picheckvoltage/README.md

 		* One green LED (good battery voltage status LED)
 		* One yellow LED (low battery voltage status LED)
 		* Two 330Ω resistors
-	* For the voltage measure unit:
+	* For the voltage measurement unit:
 		* One MCP3008 (ADC chip used to read battery voltage)
 		* One 10kΩ (R1, connected to positive rail) and one 3.9 kΩ (R2, connected to ground rail) resistor for the voltage divider.
 These values are chosen to step down voltage from an eight NiMH battery pack — 11.2V max — to about 3.2V max.
 You may want to adapt these values according the battery pack you choose.
 Formula for voltage divider is : Vout = Vin * (R2 / (R1 + R2).
 In this case: 11.2 * (3.9 / (10 + 3.9)) = 3.14
 	* For the voltage regulation unit: